htanjore/convolutional-neural-network-in-BioScience-pubmed/README.md

-### This Project is currently under progress.
-### How convolutional neural network is used in Research or Biological sciences based on pubmed data?
+### How convolutional neural network is used in Research or in Biological sciences based on pubmed data?

-file://github/convolutional-neural-network-in-BioScience-pubmed/notebooks/lda.html
+### Data is acquired with Pubmed API